syed1006/react-querybuilder-shadcn/README.md

 # Shadcn Components for React-QueryBuilder

-## A library of Shadcn-based components for seamlessly integrating with [React-QueryBuilder](https://react-querybuilder.js.org/).
-Inspired by the excellent work in [react-querybuilder/antd](https://github.com/react-querybuilder/react-querybuilder/tree/main/packages/antd), this library provides a customizable and aesthetic interface using Shadcn UI principles.

 ## Acknowledgments

 This project stands on the shoulders of giants.
 A huge thank you to the [React-QueryBuilder](https://react-querybuilder.js.org/) team for their incredible tool that simplifies query building.
 Your dedication to open source has made this library possible.